grumble33/twofing/README.md

-# Twofing Redux for RasPad
+# Twofing Changes for SunFounder 10.1" Touchscreen

 Twofing is originally a package by [Plippo](https://github.com/Plippo) that monitors for a two-finger touch on the desktop.
 Once that is detected, a right-click is emulated.
 [Sjlongland](https://github.com/sjlongland) did a ton of work to get this debian package work in place.